Direct electrical modulation of surface response in a single plasmonic nanoresonator: Results and discussion

-As next step we examine how each component of the $d$-parameters influences the scattering spectrum, i.e.~we construct "basis functions" $1/S_\mathrm{0}\cdot\Delta_\mathrm{i} S(\omega)/\braket{\Delta d_\mathrm{i}(\mathbf{r}_\mathrm{s})}$.
-First, numerical simulations are conducted to obtain the scattering resonance as shown in the inset of Fig.~3D.
-The unperturbed resonance position $\omega_\mathrm{r0}$ and width $\gamma_\mathrm{r0}$ are obtained by fitting a Lorentzian line shape multiplied with a linear background to the scattering spectrum $S_\mathrm{0}$ (see Supplementary Section 1.9).
-In the second step, we vary each of the interface-averaged $d$-parameters independently by $1$\,pm ($\braket{\Delta d_\mathrm{i}(\mathbf{r}_\mathrm{s})}=1$ pm) and calculate the corresponding relative change of scattering $\Delta S_\mathrm{i}/ S_{\!0}(\omega)$ using the mesoscopic boundary conditions (see Fig.~3D)\,\cite{yang2019general}.
-We find that the calculated changes are of the same order of magnitude as the experimentally observed ones, suggesting that we measure sub-picometer shifts in the position of the optically induced electron density (see Supplementary Section 1.2).
-To characterize the impact of these changes on scattering amplitude and eigenfrequency we fit each of the altered spectra using the relative change of the Lorentzian and retrieve $\Delta_\mathrm{i} A/A_\mathrm{0},\Delta_\mathrm{i} \omega_\mathrm{r},\Delta_\mathrm{i} \gamma_\mathrm{r}$ per unit perturbation $\braket{\Delta d_\mathrm{i}}$ as fitting parameters (for more details refer to Supplementary Section\,1.9).
-We can see that for a real part perturbation of 1\,pm in the $d_\parallel$($d_\perp$) component (denoted as $\mathrm{Re}_\parallel$($\mathrm{Re}_\perp)$ in Fig.~3D, respectively) we obtain dispersive curves with maximal changes on the slopes of the resonance, and a zero-crossing point almost perfectly aligned with the position of the resonance frequency.
-These characteristic shapes of the relative changes are predominantely produced by a change in the resonance position (compare to orange curves in Fig.~1E).
-Moreover, introducing a perturbation of 1\,pm to the imaginary part of the $d_\parallel$($d_\perp$) component (denoted as $\mathrm{Im}_\parallel$($\mathrm{Im}_\perp$) in Fig.~3D) predominantly influences the width of the resonance (compare to green curve in Fig.~1E).
-We can see that the induced changes in scattering for two parameters are of similar magnitude but act in opposite directions while the perturbation coefficients have the same sign, implying competing effects.
-This hints to a possible explanation, why in quantum approaches dominated by a strong out-of-plane response it is expected to observe a redshift and resonance broadening for a negatively charged resonator\,\cite{zapata2016plasmon,li2022direct}.
-In contrast, classical models equivalent to the model proposed by Bohren and Hunt predict predominantely blueshifted resonances, as the resonance is influenced by an in-plane response\,\cite{bohren_scattering_1977}.
+Next, we examine the extent to which each component of the $d$-parameters influences the scattering spectrum.
+First, numerical simulations are conducted to obtain the scattering resonance as shown in the inset of Fig.~\ref{fig:fig3}e.
+In the second step, we vary each of the $d$-parameters independently by $1$\,pm of surface-averaged value and calculate the relative change of scattering $\Delta S/S_{\!0}$ using mesoscopic boundary conditions (see Fig.~\ref{fig:fig3}e)\,\cite{yan2015PRL,christensen2017quantum,yang2019general}.
+We find that the calculated changes are of the same order of magnitude as the experimentally observed ones.
+Furthermore, we can see that for a real part perturbation of 1\,pm in the $d_\parallel$($d_\perp$) component (denoted as $\mathrm{Re}_\parallel$($\mathrm{Re}_\perp)$ in Fig.~\ref{fig:fig2}c, respectively) we obtain dispersive curves with maximal changes on the slopes of the resonance, and a zero-crossing point almost perfectly aligned with the position of the resonance frequency.
+These characteristic shapes of the relative changes are produced by a change in the resonance position (compare orange curves in Fig.~\ref{fig:fig3}d and Fig.~\ref{fig:fig1}e).
+Moreover, introducing a perturbation of 1\,pm to the imaginary part of the $d_\parallel$($d_\perp$) component (denoted as $\mathrm{Im}_\parallel$($\mathrm{Im}_\perp$) in Fig.~\ref{fig:fig2}c) predominantly influences the width of the resonance (compare green curves in Fig.~\ref{fig:fig3}c and Fig.~\ref{fig:fig1}e).
+We can see that the induced changes in scattering for two parameters are of similar magnitude but act in the opposite directions while the perturbation coefficients have the same sign, implying a competing effects.
+This can explain why, in the quantum approach by Li and co-workers, with a strong out-of-plane response, it is expected to observe a strong red-shift and resonance broadening for a negatively charged resonator\,\cite{li2022direct}.
+In contrast, the classical model proposed by Bohren and Hunt, solely influenced by an in-plane response, predicts a blue-shift.